L0ren2/snake/README.md

 # snake
-snake game for the console
+snake game for the terminal